Get your personal plan match in 2 minutes

 Health sharing can work well for maternity — but only if you plan ahead.
 Join early, know your waiting period end date, and understand exactly what your IUA will be before you hit the delivery room.

 If you're already pregnant, skip health sharing entirely.
-ACA plans cover maternity from day one, and you can enroll outside open enrollment due to a special enrollment period (pregnancy qualifies).
+ACA plans cover maternity from day one, and you can enroll outside open enrollment due to a special enrollment period (pregnancy and the birth of a child both qualify for special enrollment under ACA rules).

 If you're planning ahead and have 10–12 months before you want to give birth, Zion or Medi-Share are both solid options that will cover most of your delivery costs minus your IUA.